THE FRINGE ORGANIZATION

 The venue determines its festival programming.
 Diversity in programming is encouraged to provide a true festival atmosphere, though the Fringe makes no such requirements.
 The venue can choose any artistic company that has created a project on the Fringe Website.
 Participants may proactively contact venues to establish relationships, or venues may search and recruit projects on the Fringe Website or beyond.

 The venue company is responsible for carrying out the terms of participant payment based on their individual rental agreements with artists.
-Sales at the door of the venue are subject to the agreement between the venue and the artist.
 Any arrangement can be made with the participants including:

 - 100% of box office revenue to their resident artists in exchange for a fair rental rate.